Study of Central Exclusive Production of $\pi^+\pi^-$, $K^+K^-$ and $p \bar{p}$ Pairs in Proton-Proton Collisions at $\sqrt{s} = 510$ GeV with the STAR Detector at RHIC: Results

 In this section, differential fiducial cross sections are presented and compared with predictions from GRANIITTI~\cite{Mieskolainen}, an MC event generator designed for high energy diffraction with focus on the CEP.
 It combines up-to-date phenomenological models and approaches~\cite{Ewerz2014, HarlandLang20140626, Lebiedowicz2016}.
 GRANIITTI is the only model that includes a full parametric resonant spectrum, and continuum production with significant interference effects between them.
 In this analysis, the newest version of GRANIITTI v.~1.090 is compared with our results.
 That version was tuned to the latest STAR CEP results at $\sqrt{s} = 200$ GeV~\cite{Rafal20,Graniitti2023} and is in good agreement with those published results.

-Figure~\ref{fig:deltaPhi} shows the differential fiducial cross sections for CEP of $\pi^+\pi^-$, $K^+K^-$, and $p\Bar{p}$ pairs as a function of the difference between azimuthal angles of the forward protons $\Delta \upvarphi$.
-In this measurement, the $\Delta \upvarphi$ is the analogy to the $\delta \pT$ filter~\cite{CLOSE1997333}, where $\delta \pT$ is the difference in the transverse momenta of the forward protons.
-The filter suggests a different \Pom omeron dynamics in different $\delta \pT$.
-Hence, it can filter different quark - antiquark states from glueballs.
-Strong suppression close to $\Delta\upvarphi=90^{\circ}$ is due to the limited azimuthal acceptance in the RP detector system.
-However, the same suppression is expected as was seen in CMS and TOTEM~\cite{CMS}, where it was attributed to the additional \Pom omeron exchanges between the incoming protons.
-The acceptance naturally divides the phase space into two ranges of $\Delta \upvarphi$, where different \Pom omeron dynamics and absorption effects are expected.
-Therefore, GRANIITTI predictions were produced separately for each $\Delta \upvarphi$ region: $\Delta \upvarphi > 90^{\circ}$ and $\Delta \upvarphi < 90^{\circ}$.

-GRANIITTI predictions are calculated including both continuum (Cont.) and resonance (Res.) contributions.
+GRANIITTI predictions are calculated including both continuum (Cont.) and resonance (Res.) contributions, and the data are compared to predictions obtained using the pure continuum alone as well as the combined resonance-plus-continuum model (Res.+Cont.).
 The resonances used in the model are summarized in~table~\ref{Tab:graniitti}.
 This is a minimum set of resonance giving the best description of the data without additional tuning.
-Subsequently, the predictions are scaled to match the integrated cross section in each $\Delta \upvarphi$ region.
+Subsequently, the predictions are scaled to match the integrated cross section.
 If the scaling factor is within 10\% of unity, then no scaling is applied, and factor $\times1.0$ is used in the legend.
-The scaling is done only for plotting purposes.
+The scaling is done only for plotting purposes and has no physical interpretation.
 Since GRANIITTI is in good agreement with results at $\sqrt{s} = 200$ GeV~\cite{Rafal20,Graniitti2023}, there is a need for additional tuning of GRANIITTI using results presented here.
 This may be needed because the two data sets are at different energies and $t$-ranges, hence two different fiducial regions of the phase space.
 Moreover, the pure continuum is shown without scaling applied for $\pi^+\pi^-$ and $K^+K^-$ pairs and with scaling for $p\Bar{p}$ pairs.
 The hadron pairs are smeared based on the $\pT$ resolution and the same fiducial criteria for forward protons and central hadrons as described in~section~\ref{chap:EventSelection} are applied.